sheerun/dataloader/README.md

 You can resolve this promise when you actually need the value with `promise.sync`.

 All calls to `#load` are batched until the first `#sync` is encountered.
-Then is starts batching again, et caetera.
+Then is starts batching again, et cetera.

 ### `#load_many(keys)`